totm12/pyqgisdams/src/README.md

 4. A file prompt will open and then navigate to the directory where you downloaded 'dam_qgis.py' and select it and hit 'Open'.
 5. Change inputs (Lines 85-89) to match your directory paths.
 6. Change reproject UTM zone (Lines 103-106) to match the UTM of your regional dams.
-7. Click run button and wait for the script to complete, when finished a console output will be displayed, as shown in Figure 4.
+7. Click run button (green arrow) and wait for the script to complete, when finished a console output will be displayed, as shown in Figure 4.

 ![Figure 4](/img/Script_output.PNG)